-We’re almost at the end of January, and if you’re anything like us, you’ll be longing for the arrival of the lighter nights, and if you’re a gardener or walker, the first sure signs that spring is on its way.
-You might look outside and see bare tree branches and dead leaves on the lawn, but in the next few months, you’ll start to see that spring is just around the corner.
+We’re almost at the end of January.
+If you’re anything like us, you’ll be longing for the arrival of the lighter nights.
+If you’re a gardener or walker, the first sure signs that spring is on its way.
+You might look outside and see bare tree branches and dead leaves on the lawn.
+In the next few months, you’ll start to see that spring is just around the corner.
 Here are the first signs that warmer days are approaching;

 Snowdrops, daffodils, and crocuses appear